-Alternative 2 would improve enforcement of the prohibition on non-commercial fishing by allowing enforcement of the prohibition to occur in accordance with the MSA.
+Alternative 3 would require enforcement of permits for non-commercial fishing in accordance with the MSA.
 Compliance would be enhanced because the boundaries of the MEA would be codified in the FEPs and the regulations.

 There would be very limited administrative costs to the government for changing the regulations and to the Council to change the FEPS for the development of a federal permit and logbook for the MEA.
 An additional cost for outreach and education to the government for compliance would also be limited.